eriknguyen/react-redux-lab/README.md

     - Action will go to the Authentication Reducer -> return new state (what the payload is, `true` or `false`)
     - Application state is updated by reducer
     - New state flows into app -> re-render
+  * Context:
+    - Similar to props, but spans the entire tree
+    - Can access `context` without passing through levels
+    - Can be easily abused and be very careful when using
+    - The child can only access `context` after declaring `contextTypes` as a class-level property/variable (use `static`)

 ## <a id="basic"></a>Modern React with Redux